-The Breckinridge Research Room provides in-person researcher access to rare books, archival and manuscript collections, public policy collections, Appalachian collections, Kentuckiana, and other materials held at the Special Collections Research Center.
+The Breckinridge Research Room provides quiet study and in-person access to rare books, archival and manuscript collections, public policy collections, Appalachian collections, Kentuckiana, and other materials held at the Special Collections Research Center.

 Planning a visit to the Breckinridge Research Room?
 Set up a Research Services Account to submit requests for use of SCRC materials, to scan personal research material in the Breckinridge Digital Studio, or to submit scanning orders of SCRC materials.

 Have questions?
 Need more help?
 Contact Us online anytime or give us a call at (859) 257-8611.